 A Book's Front Matter

-The front matter contains the nuts and bolts of the book’s publication—information like title, author, publisher, ISBN and Library of Congress data.
-The front matter pages aren’t visibly numbered; when they are, the numbers appear as Roman numerals.
+Front matter is the information that appears in the very beginning of a book.
+The front matter contains the nuts and bolts of the book’s publication—information such as title, author, publisher, ISBN, and Library of Congress data.
+The front matter pages usually aren’t visibly numbered.
+However, if they are, the numbers appear as Roman numerals.

 A Book's Body Matter

+Body matter is the core contents of the book—or what is called the “story.”
+The core content is most often divided into discrete segments, most commonly chapters.
+Chapters may be part of larger divided chunks, called parts or sections.
 The body matter is numbered with Arabic numerals beginning with the number “1” on the first page of the first chapter.

-A book's End Matter
+A Book's End Matter